 July 8: 9to5Google has been able to experience an early build of One UI 5.
 One UI 5 feature will likely include Revamped Notification Center, Copy/Paste Text from Images, Security and privacy hub, Stock Android-like One UI-themed permission pop-up, New Multitasking Gestures in the Labs section, Samsung Notes Collaborations and an improvement to animations.

-June 26: Reportedly, One UI 5.0 developer beta will roll out in the third week of July 2022.
+June 26: One UI 5.0 Samsung beta will roll out in the third week of July 2022.
 The Public Beta program will likely begin in October 2022 for the Galaxy S22 series.

 June 8: As per Sammobile, One UI 5 will bring faster animation speed and improved UI design.
 It will release later this year alongside Android 13.